-“/NULL” & “/ANY” means, that the attributes the VEC receive these values.
+“/NULL” & “/ANY” means, that the attributes the VEC receives these values.

 <tag></tag> means, that an attribute with the name “tag” and an undefined value is represented in the VEC as an existing XML element with no value (no contained text() node).